hrossman/pymsm/paper.md

 Once all the above was done, the user can fit a multi-state model to the data-set, and use it for downstream analyses.

 ## Path sampling
 Using the previously fitted multi-state model, the user can sample paths using Monte Carlo simulations.
 Providing covariates, initial state and time - next states and times spent at each state are sequentially sampled via the entire estimated multi-state model.
 The process concludes when the path arrives at a terminal state or the number of transitions exceeds a predefined maximum.
-Once multiple samplings has been done for every observation, the user can explore statistics such as the probability of being in any of the states or the time spent in each state.
+Once a large amount of multiple samplings has been done for every observation, the user can explore statistics such as the probability of being in any of the states or the time spent in each state.

 ## Costume fitters
-`PyMSM` allows configuration of custom event-specific-fitters.
+`PyMSM` works with Cox proportional hazards models by default through the lifelines [@Davidson-Pilon:2019] Python library, but also allows configuration of custom event-specific-fitters.
 EventSpecificFitter class is an abstract class which defines the API which needs to be implemented by the user.

-Some custom fitters are available off-the-shelf such as survival trees [@Ishwaran:2008].
+Some custom fitters are available off-the-shelf such as survival trees [@Ishwaran:2008] through the `scikit-survival` Python package [@PÃ¶lsterl:2020].

 ## Simulating Multi-state Survival Data
 Using a pre-loaded or a pre-defined model, `PyMSM` provides an API to generate simulated data of random trajectories using the model.
 Creating a simulated multi-state paths data-set could serve as a useful research tool in cases where data sharing is limited due to privacy limitations, or as a generation tool for any downstream task which requires individual trajectories.